• ECTS

 Phenology and chronobiology

-Primary growth, branching, flowering and morpho-anatomical markers
+Primary growth, branching, flowering, and morpho-anatomical markers

 Cambial function and growth rings

-Posterior reconstruction of the tree's development
+A posteriori reconstruction of tree development

 Ecophysiology and functional architecture of trees